Web editorial:

 We’ve looked at different narrative approaches and design techniques behind the best web editorial on the web, but how do you pair them together to give your story soul?
 Keep these best practices in mind when designing long-form content to help your story cut through:

 Emotive personal accounts are powerful tools.
-By nature, human beings seek connection with others, and so we’re drawn to content that’s personal and relatable, whether that content follows one or more characters or community relationships.
+By nature, human beings seek connection with others, and so we’re drawn to content that’s personal and relatable.

-Content that’s designed to sustain engagement over an extended period has become extremely popular, and this was especially true during the pandemic.
+Content that’s designed to sustain engagement over an extended period has become extremely popular.
 Good examples of this are the The New York Times piece about face masks and—a great data storytelling piece—The Washington Post’s visualization on spreading (both of which went viral).

 This type of content is studded with interactive elements and animations—from data visualization and video, to animated graphics and even audio—rewarding the reader with a diverse, multi-sensory experience.